Reading Time: 4 minutes

 - Maps provided via apps

-NOTE: It is best not to rely only on digital maps.
-Paper maps should always be carried.
+It is best not to rely only on digital maps on trip, paper maps should always be carried as well:

-Recreational maps contain specific information for particular user groups including:
+Recreational maps available in outdoor and map shops contain specific information for particular user groups including:

 - Ski touring